utumno86/ruby_exercism/grains/README.md

     gem install minitest

-If you would like color output, you can `require 'minitest/pride'` in the test file, or note the alternative instruction, below, for runnng the test file.
+If you would like color output, you can `require 'minitest/pride'` in the test file, or note the alternative instruction, below, for running the test file.

-In order to run the test, you can run the test file from the exercise directory.
-For example, if the test suite is called `hello_world_test.rb`, you can run the following command:
+Run the tests from the exercise directory using the following command:

-    ruby hello_world_test.rb
+    ruby grains_test.rb

 To include color from the command line:

-    ruby -rminitest/pride hello_world_test.rb

-The test files may have the execution bit set so you may also be able to run it like this:

-    ./hello_world_test.rb
+    ruby -r minitest/pride grains_test.rb

 ## Source

-JavaRanch Cattle Drive, exercise 6 [view source](http://www.javaranch.com/grains.jsp)
+JavaRanch Cattle Drive, exercise 6 [http://www.javaranch.com/grains.jsp](http://www.javaranch.com/grains.jsp)

+## Submitting Incomplete Solutions
+It's possible to submit an incomplete solution so you can see how others have completed the exercise.